ADALabUCSD/SLAB/README.md

 #### Using the AWS AMI

 System setup is a laborious and not very fun process.
 We have released an AWS AMI based on Ubuntu 16.04 with all dependencies pre-installed.
 Unless you have a strong reason not to - you are advised to use this AMI.
 The AMI is available [here](http://souchong.ucsd.edu/slab_ami.ami).
 You can use this AMI to run tests in the singlenode setting or create your own cluster.
-A couple relevant pieces of information:
+A couple relevant pieces of information.

-1. You will need to configure Spark and Haddop to run on your cluster.
-The AMI has them set up to run in single node mode.
-There are many online tutorials explaining how to do this.
-2. We have built Greenplum using six segments.
-If using in the single node setting you will likely want to increase this to 16-24 (we use 24) depending on the number of cores on your machine.
-To do so you can use the `gpexpand` command line utility.
-This utility can be used to expand Greenplum to new nodes as well.
-Consult the documentation available [here](http://gpdb.docs.pivotal.io/520/utility_guide/admin_utilities/gpexpand.html).
-3. If you wish to see the specific configuration settings we used for Spark and Hadoop (hdfs), the configuration directories we used are available as zip files in the `/config/` subfolder of this repository.

 #### Building From Source